Shared Worlds: July 16th - 29th, 2017

 Celebrating 10 Years of Shared Worlds!

 Thank you to all who have applied to Shared Worlds 2017!
-Registration is now officially closed for this summer's program.
-The application portal remains open.
-However, new applicants will be put on a waiting list.
+A few additional spots in the program have become available, as well as some additional need-based financial aid.
+Click here to connect to the application portal.
+We hope to fill those seats soon!
+After we do, additional applicants will be placed on a waiting list.
 If you have made a tuition deposit for this year’s camp, your space is being held.

 Shared Worlds is a nonprofit program that does not receive financial support from Wofford College.
 The amount of funding we award to student each year depends on donations and grants we receive.
 We do our best to prioritize students with the highest financial need and interest in the program.
 If you’d like to contribute to make the program possible for more students, please consider making a tax-deductible donation today!